-- PLACE eggs carefully in a saucepan (single layer, uncovered).
+- Place eggs carefully in a saucepan (single layer, uncovered).

-- ADD enough cold water to cover the eggs with at least one inch of water over the tops of the shells.
+- Add enough cold water to cover the eggs with at least one inch of water over the tops of the shells.

-- ADD a tablespoon of vinegar.
+- Add a tablespoon of vinegar.
 (If any eggs crack while cooking, the egg white will solidify when it touches the water and seal up the crack.)

-- HEAT on high only until the water starts to boil.
+- Heat on high only until the water starts to boil.
 Immediately turn off heat.

-- REMOVE pan from the burner.
+- Remove pan from the burner and cover pan.

-- DRAIN water immediately.
+- Drain water immediately.

-- COOL under cold running water and add some ice cubes to stop the eggs from continuing to cook.
+- Cool under cold running water and add some ice cubes to stop the eggs from continuing to cook.

-THR Tip: To test an egg for freshness, see if it’ll float in water.
+Fit Tip: To test an egg for freshness, see if it’ll float in water.
 The older egg will be more buoyant due to the larger air cell.
 It is still safe to eat unless it has an unpleasant smell when you crack open the shell.